alexsavino/OA_RobotAstro/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a class final project.

-For our project, we have decided to build our own AI astronomer which determines the most searched objects in a given day and gets the coordinates of said objects through a DSS (Digitized Sky Survey) query.
+For this project, we have decided to build our own AI astronomer which determines the most searched objects in a given day and gets the coordinates of said objects through a DSS (Digitized Sky Survey) query.
 The project itself can be navigated through a simple and easily understandable website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>